wangdm08/mit-6.092/README.md

-# Assignments Solution of 6.092 mit
+# Solutions of Assignments of 6.092 mit